ndalcin/ndalcin.github.io/_posts/2017-10-24-building_a_house.markdown

 ---
 layout: post
-title:      "The one with the Sinatra Project"
+title:      "The One with the Sinatra Project"
 date:       2017-10-24 19:15:02 -0400
 permalink:  building_a_house
 ---